 Clubs policy is the governing document for all AMS ratified Clubs.
 It outlines procedures for grants, new clubs, awards, and more.

-Elections and Referenda Policy governs all AMS elections and is used to ensure a fair and transparent elections process.
+Elections Policy governs all AMS elections and is used to ensure a fair and transparent elections process.
 This policy supersedes faculty society elections policies in cases where Faculty Societies have no policy.

 Rector Elections Policy governs the election of the Rector.
 This purpose of this policy is to provide additional clarity and rules, as the Rector is elected by both the AMS and SGPS.